-Julia Bainbridge is the food editor of Atlanta magazine and a James Beard Award-nominated writer.
-Formerly an editor at Yahoo Food and Bon Appétit, she has also worked at Condé Nast Traveler and Food & Wine, and her writing has appeared in Playboy, Organic Life, Jarry, Brutal, Bake, Paper, Man Repeller, and Food52, where she was the online publication’s first writer in residence.
-Julia has a lotttttt of feelings, and loneliness is sometimes one of them.
+Julia Bainbridge is a James Beard Award-nominated writer.
+Formerly an editor at Bon Appétit, Yahoo, and Atlanta magazine, she has also worked at Condé Nast Traveler and Food & Wine, and her writing has appeared in The Washington Post, Playboy, Paper, and Food52, where she was the online publication’s first writer in residence.